-Dr. Rati Jani is a dietitian, with particular interest in maternal and child nutrition, obesity, cultural influence on nutrition, food mapping and diabetes.
+Dr Rati Jani is a dietitian, with a particular interest in maternal and child nutrition, obesity, cultural influence on nutrition, food mapping, and diabetes.

-Dr. Jani’s advocacy role as a community nutrition expert includes her participation as a leadership member of the Dietitians Association of Australia-community and public health nutrition, Interest Groups Liaison Officer for the Dietitians Association of Australia-Engagement and Development Committee, and member of the Early Childhood Education and Care national steering committee.
-Dr. Jani is also a co-editor for the Asia Pacific Journal of Clinical Nutrition.
+Dr Jani’s advocacy role as a community nutrition expert includes her participation as a leading member of the Dietitians Association of Australia-community and public health nutrition, Interest Groups Liaison Officer for the Dietitians Association of Australia-Engagement and Development Committee, and member of the Early Childhood Education and Care national steering committee.
+Dr Jani is also a co-editor for the Asia Pacific Journal of Clinical Nutrition.